mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the type of the ModBuff of this mod corresponding to the given name.
 Returns 0 if no ModBuff with the given name is found.

+### public void AddGlobalBuff(string name, GlobalBuff globalBuff)

+Adds the given GlobalBuff instance to this mod using the provided name.

+### public GlobalBuff GetGlobalBuff(string name)

+Gets the GlobalBuff with the given name from this mod.

 ### public void AddGore(string texture, ModGore modGore = null)

 Adds the given texture to the game as a custom gore, with the given custom gore behavior.
 If no custom gore behavior is provided, the custom gore will have the default vanilla behavior.